DouglasConnect/edelweiss-data-docs/walkthroughs/metadata.md

 3. the description field for each column in the schema
 4. some automatically collected system metadata like the timestamp the version of the dataset was published at

-Of these, the first is maybe the most unusual so this walkthrough will focus on how the metadata field can be used.
+Of these, the first is maybe the most unusual so this walkthrough will focus primarily on how the metadata field can be used.
 First though, let's take a quick look at the description fields.

 ## The dataset description field